-NOTE 4: Kgap_EUTRA is only applicable for a UE supporting concurrent measurement gaps and/or MUSIM gaps.
+NOTE 4: Kgap_EUTRA is only applicable for a UE supporting concurrent GAPs and/or MUSIM gaps.
 Otherwise Kgap_EUTRA =1

 NOTE 5: If multiple concurrent gaps are configured, the gap period is the periodicity of the MG pattern associated to the E-UTRA inter-RAT frequency layer.